The-man-outside-the-window/bootstrap-portfolio/README.md

-# Basic-Portfolio
+# Bootstrap-portfolio

-A basic portfolio for Rodney Tippery
+A basic portfolio with bootstrap stuff added for Rodney Tippery.